Mental Health & Suicide

 What do I need to know about mental health?

 Adults may feel embarrassed to talk about anxiety or depression, but that stigma prevents people from seeking help.
-It's important to talk openly about mental health and stress with your kids.
+It's important to talk openly about mental health and stress with your family.

 Mental health struggles affect 1 in 5 of us each year.
 Acknowledge when you yourself are struggling.
 Role-model positive coping skills like reaching out to a friend, going for a walk, exercising, or meditating/praying.
 Recognize the value of counseling.

 Middle school is often a time when depression & anxiety develop.
 Children who do not have support and learn coping skills may turn to alcohol, drugs, or self-harm.
-Make sure your kids can identify a couple of trusted adults they can go to for help.
+Kids need to be have a couple of trusted adults they can go to for help.